 It makes much more sense to take the bus from Prague to Karlovy Vary than the train.
 The train travels a comically circuitous route and can take longer than four hours.
-The frequent express buses that travel to Karlovy Vary from Prague’s Florenc bus station, however, make the trip in about two hours and tickets usually cost about 150 CZK.
-Student Agency is a particularly good bus company to use because its buses leave every hour from the Florenc bus station, they show a free movie during the trip, and provide free hot drinks to all passengers.
+However, the frequent express buses that travel to Karlovy Vary from Prague’s Florenc bus station make the trip in about two hours, and tickets usually cost about 150 CZK.
+Student Agency is an excellent bus company because its buses leave every hour from the Florenc bus station, they show a free movie during the trip, and provide free hot drinks to all passengers.
 For information on train and bus timetables, go to www.jizdnirady.cz.

 If you are travelling from Mariánské Lázně or Cheb, however, then the train would be a good option.
 Trains from Cheb depart hourly during the day and take around an hour to reach Karlovy Vary.
 The fare is 72 CZK for a second class ticket.